What is an Insider Threat?

 Insider Risk Management

-Managing insider risks requires a multi-faceted approach that combines technology, training, and policies:
+Managing insider risks requires a multi-layered approach that combines technology, employee training, and strict policies:

 - Employee Training: Educating employees about cybersecurity best practices and the consequences of negligence can reduce unintentional insider risks.